Maman08/Bounty-Dispenser/README.md

 ## Proposed Solution

-This platform that connects blockchain and GitHub to automate and simplify bounty management.
+This platform that connects blockchain and GitHub to automate and simplify bounty management..
 Key features include:

 - **Blockchain-Enabled Bounty Management**: Secure and transparent transactions for assigning and receiving bounties using blockchain technology.
 - **Seamless Integration with GitHub**: Easy integration with GitHub, allowing project maintainers to link issues directly to bounties and track contributors' progress.